dimitri-nicolo/calico/docs/calicoctl/commands/get.md

   -f --filename=<FILENAME>     Filename to use to delete the resource.
 If set to "-" loads from stdin.
   -o --output=<OUTPUT FORMAT>  Output format.
 One of: ps, wide, custom-columns=..., yaml, json,
                                go-template=..., go-template-file=...
-[Default: ps]
+[Default: ps] -t --tier=<TIER>             The policy tier.
+This is used when deleting policy resources, if not specified it defaults to the "default" tier.
      --scope=<SCOPE>           The scope of the resource type.
 One of global, node.
 This is required for BGP peers and is used to indicate whether the scope of the peer resource is a global or node-specific.